tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Master of Mayhem

-You gain a bonus daily affinity, for a total of three at 1st level.
+You gain a bonus full recovery affinity, for a total of three at 1st level.

 #### Champion Feat